Malvern (Pa.) Prep pitcher Peter Kern voted Week 3 Super 25 Baseball Top Star

 He edged out Cameron Repetti who threw a no-hitter and struck out 11 players on April 2.

-His team only scored one run, but that was all he needed to get the win over Tustin (Calf.).
+Cypress (Calif.) only scored one run, but that was all Repetti needed to get the win over Tustin (Calf.).

 He finished with 23,104 votes, good for 39 percent of the voting.